Biden pitchman Landrieu hawks infrastructure and hope

 It’s more than just whether Democrats can retain the House and Senate.
 There’s the survival of thousands of American communities that need some combination of jobs, road improvements, new sewage pipes, high-speed internet and help to fight climate change.

-Landrieu sees himself as a bridge.
+Landrieu sees himself playing the role of a bridge.
 But where he goes from here is an open question.
 The son of a mayor and the sister of a former U.S. senator, Landrieu is often mentioned as a possible presidential candidate and could benefit from traveling the country to dole out cash for local projects.

 After multiple hurricanes and a devastating oil spill, Landrieu redeveloped his home city as mayor from 2010 to 2018.
 He made the controversial decision to remove its Confederate statues, jumpstarting a national conversation on race.
 Soon came a pair of fateful phone calls that brought him to Washington.